A Link to a Time of a Divided Germany

 Munich Olympics 1972, From Dream to Terror

-The home of Munich's 1972 Summer Olympic Games, the Olympic Park.
-A revolutionary, pioneering design, its sweeping acrylic glass canopies symbolized a new democratic, transparent and optimistic Germany, their shape a panoramic view of the Bavarian Alps.
-But the dream was broken.
+The dream that was broken.
+Munich's 1972 Summer Olympic Games, scene of the Munich Massacre.
+Its Olympic Park a revolutionary, pioneering design.
+Sweeping acrylic glass canopies symbolized a new democratic, transparent, optimistic Germany, their shape a panoramic view of the Bavarian Alps.

 Stolpersteine, Stones of Remembrance